 Career Change Dogs

 Many people contact us about adopting a dog that did not meet the stringent requirements to become a service dog.
 To view our career-changed dogs, please visit our Adoption page our our web page at Petfinder.

 Where We Get Our Dogs

-We get many of our dogs from shelters, giving these deserving animals a “new leash on life.”
+We get some of our dogs from shelters, giving these deserving animals a “new leash on life.”
 We also acquire dogs through our own breeding program, other assistance dog programs, professional breeders and from people needing to re-home their pets.

 Prospective dogs undergo extensive evaluation before being accepted into our program to ensure the greatest chance for their success and that only healthy dogs with suitable temperaments are placed with clients.

 Puppies spend most of their time up to the age of about eight months in a Puppy Raising Foster Home.
 Many wonderful volunteers provide basic obedience training, housebreaking, socialization and warm, loving environments.